OmerAyman7107/Circuit-Simulator/README.md

 Sparse matrices are matrices in which most entries are zero.
-Storing only the nonzero entries reduces both the memory footprint and the time required for operations such as factorization — an advantage that grows with the size of the circuit.
+Storing only the nonzero entries reduces both the memory footprint and the time required for operations such as factorization, an advantage that grows with the size of the circuit.

 ## Known limitations